Household Food Security in the United States in 2019

 - Children’s Food Security and USDA Child Nutrition Programs

 - What Factors Account for State-to-State Differences in Food Security?

-USDA monitors the food security of U.S. households in order to support evidence-based policy and program development.
+USDA monitors the food security of U.S. households to support evidence-based policy and program development.
 The following is intended to help journalists avoid common misinterpretations of these statistics.